Thinker: Learning to Plan and Act: Relationship with Generalized Policy Iteration and Meta-Reinforcement Learning

 In the meta-RL framework, a trial typically comprises $L$ episodes.
 During a trial, the agents initially encounter $K$ episodes—termed \emph{burn-in episodes}.
 Notably, the return within these episodes does not contribute to the main objective.
 Instead, the primary goal is to maximize the return of the remaining $L-K$ episodes, known as \emph{evaluation episodes}.
 Consequently, the purpose of a meta-RL algorithm is to use the knowledge gained throughout the entire trial to maximize returns during the evaluation episodes.
 One common class of meta-RL algorithm applies an RL algorithm with an RNN that can access previous actions and rewards, and the hidden state is not reset across episodes.
 As such, the knowledge of the trial is embedded in the RNN’s hidden states \cite{wang2016learning, duan2016rl}.

-If the model perfectly represents the true environment dynamics and there are no planning rewards, we can align the Thinker-augmented MDP with meta-RL by considering the imaginary rollouts as (truncated) burn-in episodes, and the raw episode as the evaluation episode in meta-RL.
-This is because, without planning rewards, agents only aim to maximize the return in the raw episode.
-Thus, the objectives of meta-RL and RL agents on the Thinker-augmented MDP coincide.
-Moreover, the purpose of burn-in episodes in meta-RL or imaginary rollouts in planning is the same – to guide better actions in the evaluation or raw episodes, possibly through risk-taking behavior in those episodes.
+If the model perfectly represents the true environment dynamics, we can align the Thinker-augmented MDP with meta-RL by considering imaginary rollouts as (truncated) burn-in episodes, and real transitions as the evaluation episode in meta-RL.
+As agents only aim to maximize the return in real transitions, the objectives of meta-RL and RL agents on the Thinker-augmented MDP coincide.
+Moreover, the purpose of burn-in episodes in meta-RL or imaginary rollouts in planning is the same – to guide better actions in the evaluation episodes or real transitions, possibly through risk-taking behavior in them.

-However, unlike conventional meta-RL, which uses a fixed number of burn-in episodes followed by $L-K$ evaluation episodes, the Thinker-augmented MDP interleaves the burn-in episodes within a single evaluation episode.
+However, unlike conventional meta-RL, which uses a fixed number of burn-in episodes followed by evaluation episodes, the Thinker-augmented MDP interleaves the burn-in episodes within a single evaluation episode.
 In other words, for each step in the evaluation episode with state $s_t$, we allow agents to have a few burn-in episodes starting from $s_t$.

 In meta-RL, it is generally assumed that the burn-in episodes and evaluation episodes are drawn from the same MDP, but this assumption does not hold when the burn-in episodes are generated by a learned model.
 But if the MDP underlying the burn-in episodes, $\hat{\mathcal{M}}$, is similar to that of the evaluation episode, $\mathcal{M}$, then the meta-RL algorithm may also learn how to utilize the collected data while accounting for the difference.
 This is analogous to how the RL agent in the Thinker-augmented MDP learns to use the imaginary rollout for better action selection, despite the possible inaccuracies of the model.